-"Others" is composed of: (i) input taxes on the acquisition of capitalizable assets amounting to P6,421 and P10,003 as at December 31, 2019 and 2018, respectively; (ii) advances to suppliers amounting to P30,515 and P20,961 as at December 31, 2019 and 2018, respectively and (iii) advances for a project pertaining to unassembled vacuum distillation equipment that is temporarily put on hold amounting to nil and P153,039 as at December 31, 2019 and 2018, respectively, net of accumulated allowance for impairment losses amounting to P222,146 and P111,106 as at December 31, 2019 and 2018, respectively (Note 25), and others amounting to P213 as at December 31, 2019.
+"Others" is composed of: (i) input taxes on the acquisition of capitalizable assets amounting to P2,848 and P6,421 as at December 31, 2020 and 2019, respectively; (ii) advances to suppliers amounting to P14,169 and P30,515 as at December 31, 2020 and 2019, respectively; and (iii) others amounting to P223 and P213 as at December 31, 2020 and 2019, respectively.

+The Group has advances for a project pertaining to unassembled vacuum distillation equipment that is temporarily put on hold.
 The recoverable amount of the unassembled vacuum distillation equipment was determined by an independent property appraiser having appropriate recognized professional qualifications and recent experience in the category of the property being valued.
 The fair value of the equipment being appraised was determined using the replacement cost model.
 This approach considers the cost to reproduce or replace in new condition the assets appraised in accordance with current market prices of materials, labor, contractor's overhead, profit and fees, and all other attendant's costs associated with its acquisition and installation in place.
+The recoverable amount of such advances amounted to nil as at December 31, 2020 and 2019, net of accumulated allowance for impairment losses amounting to P222,146 as at December 31, 2020 and 2019.